jakobnygren/healthScroll/content/books/book-i-the-hydra-the-geometry-of-collapse.md

 ## 1. Fear as Bandwidth Constriction

 Fear is often treated as an emotion, a flaw, or a mental weakness.
-In this scroll, fear has a different meaning:
+In this book series, fear has a different meaning:

 **Fear is what it feels like from the inside when signal bandwidth collapses.**